 However, Alicante should not be overlooked and is worth visiting at any time of year.
 It is a must-visit city situated in the heart of the Costa Blanca, on the Mediterranean Coast.

 Alicante is a popular destination for Spaniards and foreigners alike.
-It is the most visited seaside town by those residing between it and Madrid, particularly in June, July, and August.
+It is the most visited seaside city by those residing between it and Madrid, particularly in June, July, and August.
 At this time, temperatures are at their highest, yet cooler and less aggressive than further inland.

 Most people who venture to Alicante on holiday stay for around two weeks.
 They are generally beach lovers, craving sunshine and some of Costa Blanca’s best shellfish.
 But what they might not know is there are some great day trips from Alicante to enjoy as well.